Sultan of Perak: Line of succession to the Perak throne

 While titleholders are usually appointed for life, titles may be revoked in cases of proven incompetence or disability.
 On the death or promotion of an existing titleholder, the holder of the next most senior title succeeds him.
-The Raja Muda is the heir apparent, and succeeds the ruling sultan on his demise, whereupon the prince holding the title of Raja Di-Hilir becomes the new Raja Muda.
+The Raja Muda is the heir apparent, and succeeds the ruling sultan on his death, whereupon the prince holding the title of Raja Di-Hilir becomes the new Raja Muda.
 The Raja Kechil Besar then becomes the Raja Di-Hilir.
-The new Sultan may then appoint his own nominee to the junior-most title made vacant by these successions.
+The new sultan may then appoint his own nominee to the junior-most title made vacant by these successions.

 The 2 most senior titleholders are confirmed by a majority vote of the representatives of the Perak State Legislative Assembly.